sib-swiss/containers-introduction-training/docs/course_material/singularity.md

 ### Interactive shell

-If you want to debug or inspect an image, it can be helpfull to have a shell inside the container.
+If you want to debug or inspect an image, it can be helpful to have a shell inside the container.
 You can do that with `singularity shell`:

 ```sh
 singularity shell ubuntu-figlet-df_v2.sif